AI Search Readiness Checklist for E-Commerce (2026)

 A Realistic Implementation Order

-I would not try to do all 25 items at once.
-Here is the order I recommend based on effort-to-impact ratio:
+we would not try to do all 25 items at once.
+Here is the order we recommend based on effort-to-impact ratio:

 After each batch, use our free tool to rescan and measure progress.
 Most sites improve by 30–40 points after completing all items.